 Question 5.

-(a)
+(a) score:5

 Methods:

 The outcome is LDL in mg/dL and the predictor of interest is Age in years.
 Both variables will be evaluated as continuous variables for the scatterplot.
 We will evaluate average LDL across Age groups, which will be categorized into 5-year increments (65 to less than 70 years, 70 to less than 75 years, 75 to less than 80 years, and 80-years +).